What are the different types of wills?

 1, Maybe you don’t believe you have enough assets to qualify for a will.
 (Which, although we don’t know your individual situation, probably isn’t true.)

-2, Maybe you’re procrastinating on writing a will because you think it’s going to take a lot of time and effort (also not true).
+2, Maybe you’re procrastinating on writing a valid will because you think it’s going to take a lot of time and effort (also not true).

 3, Maybe you’re putting off writing a will because you don’t know what type of will is best for you.

 That’s where Haven Life can help.
-Haven Life has partnered with Trust & Will to offer simple, streamlined will-creation services — and Haven Term policyholders who take advantage of the Haven Life Plus rider can use these services to write a will at no extra cost.
+Haven Life has partnered with Trust & Will to offer simple, streamlined will-creation services — and eligible Haven Term policyholders who take advantage of the Haven Life Plus rider can use these services to write a will at no extra cost.

 What kind of will should you write?
 The answer is simple — literally.